 RBC Bearings Incorporated (the "Company", collectively with its subsidiaries), is a Delaware corporation.
 The Company operates in four reportable business segments-roller bearings, plain bearings, ball bearings, other and corporate-in which it manufactures roller bearing components and assembled parts and designs and manufactures high-precision roller and ball bearings.
 The Company sells to a wide variety of original equipment manufacturers ("OEMs") and distributors who are widely dispersed geographically.
-In fiscal 2012, 2011 and 2010, no one customer accounted for more than 8% of the Company's sales.
+In fiscal 2013, no one customer accounted for more than 6% of the Company's net sales as compared to no more than 8% of the Company's net sales in fiscal 2012 and 2011, respectively.
 The Company's segments are further discussed in Part II, Item 8.
 "Financial Statements and Supplemental Data," Note 19 "Reportable Segments."